 We are keen to keep building on the successes we're having today in the hope of realising a more inclusive system tomorrow.
 To that end, we will continue conversations with stakeholders as we implement the strategy.

 For more information

-If you have any questions about this strategy, or to request a text-only version, please email: disability.strategy@det.nsw.edu.au
+If you have any questions about this strategy, or to request a text-only version with the footnotes attached, please email: det.nsw.edu.au.